Bound to bounce: a coupled scalar-tachyon model for a smooth bouncing/cyclic universe: The Coupled Scalar-Tachyon Field Bouncing Universe Model

+In this paper, we specialize in the type IIB string theory with a coincident BPS D3--anti-D3 brane pair.
+In effective theory, such D3--anti-D3 brane pair is described by the single open string tachyon field action~\cite{Gibbons:2002md, Sen:2003mv, Garousi:2000tr}:

+where $T$, $\ms$, $V_0$ are the tachyon field, the string mass, the tension of D3--anti-D3-branes pair respectively.
+The tachyon potential $V(T)$ has a maximum at $T=0$ and two minima at $T \rightarrow\pm\infty$.
+We take the metric as $(-,+,+,+)$.
+And we also assume the tachyon field is spatially homogenous.

+In the single tachyon field model, initially tachyon field is localized on the top of its potential, $\dot{T}=0$ and $T=0$ while the pair of static D3-anti-D3 branes lay over each other.
+Such initial state forms an open string vacuum in string theory~\cite{Sen:2004nf}.
+However, the open string vacuum is unstable.
+With a small perturbation, tachyon field is rolling down from the top of its potential, and the $T$ and $\dot{T}$ grow swiftly toward $M_s^2t$ and $M_s^2$.
+This tachyon rolling process signals the annihilation of the static D3-anti-D3 branes.
+After D3-anti-D3 brane pair annihilating, only matter-like relics are left.
+This whole process is called as ``tachyon condensation'' in the single tachyon field theory.

+This single tachyon condensation can be viewed as a phase transition from dark energy-like component to matter-like component.
+According to \refeq{sta1}~, the Equation of State of tachyon field is that, $\omega_T=-(1-\ms^{-4}\dot{T}^2)$~.
+Before tachyon condensation taking place, $\dot{T}=0$, tachyon field behaves as dark energy, $\omega_T=-1$.
+It indicates the tachyon field behaves like dark energy.
+Such ``tachyon dark energy'' is just the tension of the static D-anti-D-branes pair.
+After tachyon condensation, $\dot{T}\rightarrow M_s^2$, D-anti-D-branes pair annihilates and tachyon field condensates to be tachyon matter, $\omega_T\rightarrow0$.

-On the other hand, in the D-brane inflation scenario by Dvali and Tye~\cite{Dvali:1998pa}, the D3 and anti-D3 branes are separated by a distance $y$ at the beginning, and the distance between them is much larger than $M_s^{-1}$.
+On the other hand, in the D-brane inflation scenario~\cite{Dvali:1998pa,Dvali:2001fw}, the D3 and anti-D3 branes are separated by a long distance $y$, which is much larger than $M_s^{-1}$.
 There is an attractive force, between the D3-brane and anti-D3-brane due to the exchange of closed string between these two branes.
-This attractive potential takes this form~\cite{HenryTye:2006uv}:
+This attractive potential takes following form~\cite{HenryTye:2006uv}: